-Gary A. David is an author, independent researcher, and archaeo-astronomer who has been intrigued by the American Southwest since his initial trip there in 1987.
+Gary A. David is an author and independent researcher who has been intrigued by the American Southwest since his initial trip there in 1987.
 The following year he lived for about six months in northern New Mexico, where he studied archaeological ruins and rock art.
 In 1994 he moved to Arizona and began an intensive study of the ancestral Pueblo People (sometimes incorrectly referred to as the Anasazi) and their descendants the Hopi.

 Mr. David earned a bachelors degree in Arts from Kent State University and a Master of Arts in the literature of the American West and creative writing from the University of Colorado.